-It’s December 2002, Girls Aloud are number one with The Sound Of The Underground, and Victoria Beckham has just taken a leak in a giant egg at Mayfair’s hottest new restaurant.
+It’s December 2002.
+Girls Aloud are #1 with The Sound Of The Underground, Pierce Brosnan has retired as Bond, and Victoria Beckham has just taken a leak in a giant Clarence Court egg in Mayfair’s hottest new restaurant.
 No, this isn’t the story of where she placed her final horcrux.
 This is the story of the Gallery at Sketch, one of London’s most wildly popular and entirely pointless attractions.

-Less a restaurant and more a prophetic social experiment, Sketch invented the Instagram restaurant before Instagram invented itself.
-Much of the Gallery in this townhouse - from the David Shrigley-lined walls, to the flesh-pink velvet furniture - is designed to be pictured and pouted at.
+Less a restaurant and more an experiment in vanity, Sketch invented the Instagram restaurant before Instagram invented itself.
+Much of the Gallery in this townhouse—from the art-lined walls, to the lurid velvet furniture—is designed to be pictured and pouted at.
 Go on.
 Do it.
 Because if there’s one thing Sketch’s popularity has proven, it’s that we really do eat with our eyes.
 Delicious rose gold lamps.
 Heavenly multi-coloured lights.
 Fantastic quirky crockery.
 Anything, as long as it isn’t from the menu.

 Anyone who comes here shouldn’t be shocked by their meal.
 Not by the random sugar tuile and icing sugar on their porcini tart, or by the magnificent tower of undercooked onion rings.
 This is a superficial restaurant, so it’s no surprise the food doesn’t stand up.
 Yes it’s aesthetically pleasing.
 Or at the very least, different.
 But look a little closer, chew a little longer, be upsold a little higher, and you’ll realise that there’s nothing attractive about an overpriced and inedible meal.